+NHS staff (officers)

-NHS staff (Officers).
-This group covers most employees working for the NHS, Clinical Commissioning Groups (CCGs), Commissioning Support Units (CSUs) and Area Teams (ATs).
-Practice and Approved Employer staff (Officers).
-This group includes general practice staff, non-GP Providers and eligible staff of an Independent Provider granted access to the Scheme.
-It also includes eligible staff of an employer granted Direction or Determination status by the Secretary of State.
+This group covers most employees working in the NHS, clinical commissioning groups (CCGs), commissioning support units (CSUs) and area teams (ATs).

+Practice and approved employer staff (officers)

+This group includes general practice staff, non-GP providers and eligible staff of an independent provider granted access to the Scheme.
+It also includes eligible staff of an employer granted direction or determination status by the Secretary of State.

+Practitioners

-Practitioners.
-This means General Practitioners (GPs), General Dental Practitioners (GDPs), and Ophthalmic Medical Practitioners (OMPs).
+This means general practitioners (GPs), general dental practitioners (GDPs), and ophthalmic medical practitioners (OMPs).

 The NHS has separate pension schemes in Scotland and Northern Ireland.
 If you change employer and have pensionable employment in another NHS scheme, you might wish to consider transferring your pension benefits.
-More information about this is available on our website at: www.nhsbsa.nhs.uk/nhs-pensions
+More information about this is available on our website at:

+www.nhsbsa.nhs.uk/nhs-pensions